Outsourcing: Standpoint of government

 Western governments may attempt to compensate workers affected by outsourcing through various forms of legislation.
 In Europe, the Acquired Rights Directive attempts to address the issue.
 The directive is implemented differently in different nations.
 In the U.S., the Trade Adjustment Assistance Act is meant to provide compensation for workers directly affected by international trade agreements.
 Whether or not these policies provide the security and fair compensation they promise is debatable.

 Government response

 In response to the recession, U.S. president Barack Obama launched the SelectUSA program in 2011.
 In January 2012, Obama issued a Call to Action to Invest in America at the White House "Insourcing American Jobs" Forum.
 Obama met with representatives of Otis Elevator, Apple, DuPont, Master Lock, and others which had recently brought jobs back or made significant investments in the U.S.

+Legislative authorisation

+Governments may legislate to authorise the outsourcing of specific functions or the work of specific government agencies, for example in the United Kingdom, the Social Security Administration Act 1992 (as amended) authorises the contracting-out of work-focussed interviews and documentary work, and the Contracting Out of Functions (Tribunal Staff) Order 2009 authorises the contracting-out of tribunals' administrative work.

 Policy-making strategy

-A main feature of outsourcing influencing policy-making is the unpredictability it generates regarding the future of any particular sector or skill-group.
+A main feature of outsourcing influencing policy-making is the unpredictability it generates, including its defense/military ramifications, regarding the future of any particular sector or skill-group.
 The uncertainty of future conditions influences governance approaches to different aspects of long-term policies.